Oliver Drake (baseball): Minnesota Twins

 On August 3, 2018, Drake was claimed off waivers by the Minnesota Twins.
-When Drake entered the game on August 4 against the Kansas City Royals, he set the MLB record for most teams played for in a single season with five.
+When Drake entered the game on August 4 against the Kansas City Royals, he tied the major league record for most teams played for in a single season with five, a record first set by Bobo Leonard in 1924.
+The mark has since been matched by two players: Mike Baumann (2024) and José Ureña (2025).

 Tampa Bay Rays

 On November 1, 2018, Drake was claimed off waivers by the Tampa Bay Rays.
 He was designated for assignment on November 20.
 On November 26, Drake was claimed off waivers by the Toronto Blue Jays.

-On January 4, 2019, Drake was traded back to the Rays for cash considerations.
-On January 18, 2019, the Rays designated Drake for assignment, and he was outrighted to the Durham Bulls on January 24.
+On January 4, 2019, Drake was traded back to the Rays in exchange for cash considerations.
+On January 18, the Rays designated Drake for assignment at which he was outrighted to the Durham Bulls on January 24.
 He was called up by Tampa Bay on May 26 as Tyler Glasnow was added to the 60-day injured list.
 On August 12, Drake recorded his first career hit, an RBI single at Petco Park against the San Diego Padres.

 Drake saw insignificant playing time in 2020 due to injuries.
-The Rays designated him for assignment on October 11.
-On October 14, 2020, Drake was outrighted, but rejected the outright assignment and elected free agency.
+The Rays designated him for assignment on October 11, 2020.
+On October 14, Drake was outrighted, but rejected the outright assignment and elected free agency.
 On February 17, 2021, Drake re-signed with the Rays on a $775K major league contract.
-On February 22, 2021, Drake was placed on the 60-day injured list due to a flexor strain in his elbow.
-On November 5, 2021, Drake was outrighted off the 40-man roster and elected free agency.
+On February 22, Drake was placed on the 60-day injured list due to a flexor strain in his elbow.
+On November 5, Drake was outrighted off of the 40-man roster and elected free agency.